 - Operational security (OPSEC).
 Service Members are often unable to share details about their deployment due to concerns about information security that could affect their mission.
 This can be frustrating because it places extra burdens on family members to drive conversations and Service Members to regulate what they share.

 - Limited access.
 Sometimes Service Members simply don’t have access to multiple (or any) modes of communication.
-This might be because the technology is either unavailable or unreliable, or their access is determined by rank.
+This might be because the technology is either unavailable or unreliable, technology access is determined by rank, or because of closures to communication channels after security breaches.

 - Talking points.
 It’s hard to know what details to share and what’s best kept for later.
 And many partners might hold back information, fearing it will be either too traumatic, stressful, or distracting for their loved ones to hear.